Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 However, there are several techniques to guard against phishing emails gaining access to your Microsoft account.
 Let’s get to the heart of the matter first, shall we?

-How to Identify a Fraudulent Email Notification?
+How to Spot a Fake Email Notification?

 Tricks to secure your Microsoft Account from Fraud and Scam.